Statement of Principles

 Headlines, sub-headings, and captions should accurately and fairly convey the substance or a key element of the report they are designed to cover.

 Publications have a strong obligation to protect against disclosure of the identity of confidential sources.
 They also have a duty to take reasonable steps to satisfy themselves that such sources are well informed and that the information they provide is reliable.
-Care should be taken to ensure both source and publication agrees over what has been meant by "off-the-record".
+Care should be taken to ensure both the source and the publication agree what has been meant by "off-the-record".

 Information or news obtained by subterfuge, misrepresentation or dishonest means is not permitted unless there is an overriding public interest and the news or information cannot be obtained by any other means.